LeeDumond/CsvToAvro/README.md

 ### Dealing with Field Ordering

 Normally, the writer expects the values in the CSV file to appear in the same order they are defined in the schema.
-Occasionally however, this may not be the case.
-In those situations, you can tell the writer in what order the fields appear in your data:
+However, this may not always be the case.
+In those situations, you can tell the writer in what order the fields actually appear in your data:

 ```C#
 string[] headerFields = { "name", "address", "city", "state", "zip", "email" };